 Alliteration is often discussed alongside other sound devices such as assonance and consonance.
 Assonance refers to the repetition of vowel sounds within closely positioned words, creating a harmonious effect, while consonance involves the repetition of consonant sounds, typically at the end or middle of words.

 Although alliteration attends to the articulation of awesome agreements at the outset of words, assonance and consonance concentrate on congruous correspondences within words.
-Assonance achieves aural artistry by amplifying alike vowel sounds, as in “the rAIn in SpAIn falls mAInly on the plAIn,” creating a catchy, chant-like cadence.
-Consonance cleverly catches consonant echoes within and at the end of words, like the “l” in “faLLen LeaF.”
+Assonance achieves aural artistry by amplifying similar vowel sounds, as in โthe rAIn in SpAIn falls mAInly on the plAIn,โ creating a catchy, chant-like cadence.
+Consonance, on the other hand, highlights the repetition of consonant sounds within words, as seen with the “l” sound in โfaLLen Leaf.โ While the vowel sounds are different (making it not a rhyme), the repeated consonant sounds create a sonic connection between the two words.

 Crucially, classic alliteration centers on consonant concurrence at the commencement of words, contrasting with assonance and consonance yet connecting to these complementary components that contribute to captivating compositions.